Generative Semantic Communication: Diffusion Models Beyond Bit Recovery: Related Work

-In recent months, generative semantic communication methods are coming into the world.
+More recently, generative semantic communication methods have been introduced \cite{Barbarossa2023COMMAG, Grassucci2024generativeai}.
 Among them, generative adversarial networks have been the first generative tool to be involved in tasks such as image compression or denoising \cite{Han2022GenHighEff, Gunduz2022GenSem}.
-Overall, existing generative communication frameworks are often limited to quite-simple models such as small VAEs \cite{Malur2020VAE, Estiri2020AVA} or pretrained GAN generators \cite{Gunduz2022GenSem}.
+Overall, previous generative communication frameworks have often been limited to rather simple models such as small VAEs \cite{Malur2020VAE, Estiri2020AVA} or pretrained GAN generators \cite{Gunduz2022GenSem}.
 In addition, normalizing flows have started to be involved in semantic communications to increase framework expressiveness \cite{Han2022GenerativeMB}.
-However, there are often misleading definitions of semantics in such works, frequently mixing it up with the style, from which the semantics is instead usually disentangled \cite{xu2022versatile}.
-Moreover, these networks have been often involved in tasks that underestimate their capabilities, limiting their effectiveness.
+A combination of GAN-based generators with vector quantization in order to find out a suitable trade-off between image recovery and preservation of semantic content, even when transmitting at very low coding rates, was recently proposed \cite{pezone2025sq}.
+In the last year, the interest in using large generative \cite{Grassucci2024ICASSPOv, Grassucci2024generativeai, Yang2024Arxiv, Guo2024TWC, Wu2025TWC} and foundation \cite{Jiang2024WCL} models for semantic communication has grown, as testified by recent works \cite{You2024arxiv, Chen2024Network, Liang2024TCCN, Cheng2023AWA, Qiao2024LatencyAwareGS, Xia2023GenerativeAF}.